Lukera-Faria/Auto-Estudo-Peixinho/README.md

-# 🐟Peixinho no JavaScript
+# 🐟 Peixinho no JavaScript

  O meu primeiro projeto individual no inteli